David-Reset/Concrete-Structures-Constructability-Framework/tools/evidence-rating-rubric.md

 - Two jurisdictions adopting the same model law (a SafeWork NSW and a SafeWork SA code implementing the model WHS Regulations)
 - A thesis and the journal paper drawn from it
 - A source and another source that merely cites it
+- **A supplier, tool or market review — or a consultation — the framework ran itself, offered as its own second leg.** It shares the framework's author and motive and *could not have disagreed* with the entry it supports, so it is not independent of it.
+It may also be non-exhaustive: a scan that stops at four listings can miss the fifth that breaks the claim.

+**A self-conducted review cannot be the leg that lifts an entry to `established`.** Evidence the framework gathered itself — a supplier/tool/market review, a price scan, an author-run contractor consultation — can *inform* an entry and be cited, but it is not independent of it, so it can never be the corroboration that raises a Grade B call from `directional` to `established`.
+The elevating leg must be **externally verifiable and independent of the framework**: a published standard or manufacturer limit, a second body's guidance, peer-reviewed work, or a genuinely independent documented project case (not the framework's own recommended detail shown in use).
+A self-conducted review with no such second leg leaves the entry `directional`.

 **The corroborating source must be on point — on the same claim.** A second leg that supports a *neighbouring* proposition is not corroboration; it is a second entry's evidence, wearing this one's badge.
 If the claim is *"a chamfer prevents arris damage,"* a manual specifying that standard chamfers are 20 × 20 does not corroborate it.
 It corroborates that the convention exists.